-- Learn the key terms of accounting and finance language
+- Know the important terms in the language of accounting and finance

-- Acquire the skills to create and analyze basic income statements, balance sheets, and cash flow statements
+- Demonstrate the ability to create and analyze basic income statements, balance sheets, and cash flow statements

 - Help your organization make smart operating, investing, and financing decisions

 - Earn 2.05 CEUs